auroraresearchlab/netbox-dns/CONTRIBUTING.md

 ## Running the Tests

-Go to netbox directory and run
+Go to the NetBox directory and run

 ```
 $ python manage.py test netbox_dns.tests